13 of the best songs about bad luck

 However, according to Donald Dossey, the founder of the Stress Management Center and Phobia Institute in Asheville, North Carolina, it can be traced back to a Norse myth about 12 gods who were having a party in Valhalla that was crashed by Loki, the uninvited 13th guest, who then tricked Höðr into shooting his brother Baldr, rather ruining the party.

-Whatever the case, this mumbo-jumbo persists to the point where you’ll find hotels with no 13th floor, airports with no 13th gate, and a whole string of horror movies about a nutter in a hockey mask that are only too happy to cash in on your baseless beliefs (this coming from someone who won’t listen to a band on the day they’re playing, because of some stupid superstition).
-Yeah, we all have them, and this Friday the 13th is also a full moon, so knock on wood, cross your fingers, and enjoy our list of 13 songs about bad luck.
+Whatever the case, this mumbo-jumbo persists to the point where you’ll find hotels with no 13th floor, airports with no 13th gate, and a whole string of horror movies about a nutter in a hockey mask that are only too happy to cash-in on your baseless beliefs (this coming from a writer who won’t listen to a band on the day they’re playing, because of some stupid superstition).
+Yeah, we all have them, so knock on wood, cross your fingers, and enjoy our list of 13 songs about bad luck.

 Danzig – Thirteen (1999)